Department of English

 Creative Writing Events (MTSU & local)

-• In Process: A Creative Writing Event Series presents an Open Mic & Café hosted by Dr. Fred Arroyo.
-Thursday, October 10 at 4:30 pm in the Sam Ingram Building (ING) MT Center.
-Each writer is invited to share four minutes of poetry, fiction, cnf, drama, or song.
-Free and open to the community.
+- In Process presents an Open Mic & Cafe, Thursday, October 9, at 4:30 pm in the Sam Ingram Building MT Center.
+Everyone is invited to share up to four minutes of creative writing of any genre.
+Free and open to the public thanks to the Virginia Peck Trust Fund, Distinguished Lectures, the College of Liberal Arts, and the English Department.

-• In Process: A Creative Writing Event Series presents playwright Kate McGunagle.
-Thursday, October 17 at 4:30 pm in the Sam Ingram Building (ING) MT Center.
-Free and open to the community.
+- In Process presents songwriter Gary Burr, Thursday, October 23, at 4:30 pm in the Sam Ingram Building MT Center.
+Free and open to the public thanks to the Virginia Peck Trust Fund, Distinguished Lectures, the College of Liberal Arts, and the English Department.

-• In Process: A Creative Writing Event Series presents a staged reading of The Last Time We Saw Madison, a new play-in-progress written by Tira Palmquist and directed by Sarah Hall.
-Thursday, November 7 at 4:30 pm in the Sam Ingram Building (ING) MT Center.
-Free and open to the community.
+- In Process presents a staged reading of Kingdom (a play about Snow White and climate change), a play-in-progress written by Claudia Barnett and directed by Christopher Cooper, Thursday, November 6, at 4:30 pm in the Sam Ingram Building MT Center.
+Free and open to the public thanks to the Virginia Peck Trust Fund, Distinguished Lectures, the College of Liberal Arts, and the English Department.

-• In Process: A Creative Writing Event Series presents an Open Mic & Café hosted by Dr. Fred Arroyo.
-Thursday, November 14 at 4:30 pm in the Sam Ingram Building (ING) MT Center.
-Each writer is invited to share four minutes of poetry, fiction, cnf, drama, or song.
-Free and open to the community.
+- In Process presents an Open Mic & Cafe, Thursday, November 13, at 4:30 pm in the Sam Ingram Building MT Center.
+Everyone is invited to share up to four minutes of creative writing of any genre.
+Free and open to the public thanks to the Virginia Peck Trust Fund, Distinguished Lectures, the College of Liberal Arts, and the English Department.

 *For information about the MTSU Poetry Society, contact MTSUPoetry@gmail.com, or scan the flyer below.